usnistgov/5gdeploy/docs/tgcs.md

 Similar to OWAMP, the filename that follows `--full-log` is set to a file in `~/compose/20230601/PREFIX` directory, which can be analyzed later.

+The script cannot identify the traffic direction of each flow in the brief report.
 The script cannot gather summary information from the output.

 ## Advanced Usage